-However, recent research into the effects of CBD on arthritis in humans is limited, and no research exists on the use of CBD cream specifically.
+Recent research into the effects of CBD on arthritis in humans is limited.
+No research exists on the use of CBD cream specifically.

 This article discusses the use of CBD cream to treat arthritis, its effectiveness, products to consider, and other natural remedies.